ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-secappdev.md

    Use a hashing algorithm that's appropriate, such as PBKDF2, scrypt or bcrypt.
    Alternatively, you could use `HMAC-SHA-256( [private key], [salt] + [password] )` to only make it hard on the attacker.
    However, this introduces a lot more complexity in your system.
-Other authentication best practices should also be applied, such as 2 factor authentication, a proper lockout policy, ...
+Other authentication best practices should also be applied, such as two factor authentication, a proper lockout policy, ...

 # A practical introduction to OpenID Connect & OAuth 2.0 (Dominick Baier)
 Dominick Baier gave a very interesting talk on OpenID Connect and OAuth 2.0.